STREETROD 101: Hot Rod Frame and Chassis Construction

 Quite honestly, this is the most clear, informative, motivating and inspiring hot rod building video I have ever seen.
 We’ve tried to cover the vast volume of knowledge you’ll receive and you’ll be glad to know it’s an incredible bargain!

-You get all of this promptly delivered to your mailbox on a high quality, four and one-half hour DVD that you will use regularly and treasure for a lifetime for only $24.95, plus only $4 shipping and handling (anywhere in the world).
+You get all of this promptly delivered to your mailbox on a high quality, four and one-half hour DVD that you will use regularly and treasure for a lifetime for only $24.95, plus only $4 shipping and handling ($7 international).
 But, if you’re not one of the fortunate hot rodders who also owns Bob’s other great DVDs, read on for an even better offer.

 Here’s your even better offer.
-You can get this new DVD set along with one of the other two great StreetRod 101 DVD sets, Fiberglass Body Modifications or Fiberglass Body Work and Paint for only $44.95, plus just $5 shipping.
-That’s a $7.95 savings over the individual order plus shipping price.Or, for the best deal get all 3 DVD sets for just $63.95, plus $6 shipping.
+You can get this new DVD set along with one of the other two great StreetRod 101 DVD sets, Fiberglass Body Modifications or Fiberglass Body Work and Paint for only $44.95, plus just $5 shipping (international shipping, only $10 for both).
+That’s a $7.95 savings over the individual order plus shipping price.Or, for the best deal get all 3 DVD sets for just $63.95, plus $6 shipping ($14 international).
 That’s a big $16.90 savings over the individual order and shipping costs!

 Just pick the deal you want to take advantage of below and click on the appropriate “Sign Up” button below for your choice to securely purchase through PayPal and your DVDs will be promptly on their way to you.

-However, if all you wish to order now is the new StreetRod 101 Hot Rod Frame & Chassis Construction DVD set for only $24.95, plus $4 shipping and handling (anywhere in the world), click on the Buy Now button below.
+However, if all you wish to order now is the new StreetRod 101 Hot Rod Frame & Chassis Construction DVD set for only $24.95, plus $4 shipping and handling ($7 international), click on the Buy Now button below.